 How Long Does it Take to Hike Chester Lake?

-It should take a typical adult about 1.5 – 2 hours to hike the full there-and-back distance of Chester Lake.
+It should take a typical adult about 2 – 3 hours to hike the full there-and-back distance of Chester Lake.
+Your time will vary if stopping for photos, lunch, or the Elephant Rocks side trip.

 We most recently did this hike with our kids, so we were a bit slower, completing the full distance in 3.5 hours.